 Most of the moisture chamber glasses and windproof eyewear that we sell are designed to accommodate prescription lenses, up to specified limits.

 You can either get prescription lenses fitted to our frames by your optician or by an optical reglazing company.
-There are a number of online reglazing services that offer competitive rates, and most large towns usually have at least one optical reglazing service.
+There are a number of online reglazing services such as Reglaze Glasses Direct that offer competitive rates.
+Most large towns usually have at least one optical reglazing service.

 - Check that your prescription is within the advised limits for your chosen frame.
 If you are uncertain, check with your chosen optical reglazing company.